ramsaylanier/WordExpressSchema/README.md

 Returns a posts' Postmeta.
 Keys is an array of valid meta_key values.
 See the below example for usage.

+**getPostLayout(postId)**

+As mentioned about, the WordPress Companion Plugin adds the ability to set React Components as Page Layouts directly from the WordPress admin backend.
+This query finds the Postmeta associated with the postId where the meta_key is "wordexpress_page_fields_page_layout_component".
+This field is added for you for each Page when activating the companion plugin.

 **getPostMetaById(metaId)**

 Returns a single Postmeta by id.
 Probably not very useful right now.
 Instead, you'll want to use getPostmeta();